katyachuprina/rsschool-cv/cv.md

 * Master of Education (2018-2019)

-* UI / UX Design (Dec 2021 - in progress)
+* UI / UX Design (2021 - in progress)

-*  Google UX Design Professional Certificate (Dec 2021 - in progress)
+*  Google UX Design Professional Certificate (2021 - in progress)